-Not Found error you need to make sure that the path to the repo is correct AND the token has the correct scope.
+Not Found error, you need to make sure that the path to the repo is correct AND the token has the correct scope.

-GitLab access token: GitLab provides options to use GitLab project access token Or GitLab personal access token you can find information about how to create access token in GitLab.
+GitLab access token: GitLab provides options to use GitLab project access token Or GitLab personal access token you can find information about how to create an access token in GitLab.
 Jigit uses only API scope to read commits' information.

 Order of branch indexing

 As mentioned above, at first, Jigit indexes commits from the default branch (usually, master).
 This means that if a commit to a branch has been merged to the default branch before the start of the indexing, then it will be indexed as a commit to the default branch.
 The add-on starts indexing all other branches in a lexicographical order after indexing the default branch.
 I.e. at first, it will index the default branch, then branch develop and then branch feature-123.

 How to add a new branch to be indexed